gardener/gardenctl-v2/docs/help/gardenctl_provider-env_fish.md

-      --shoot string                     target the given shoot cluster --skip-headers                     If true, avoid header prefixes in the log messages --skip-log-headers                 If true, avoid headers when opening log files (no effect when -logtostderr=true) --stderrthreshold severity         logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2)
+      --shoot string                     target the given shoot cluster --skip-headers                     If true, avoid header prefixes in the log messages --skip-log-headers                 If true, avoid headers when opening log files (no effect when -logtostderr=true) --stderrthreshold severity         logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=true) (default 2)
   -u, --unset                            Generate the script to unset the cloud provider CLI environment variables and logout for
   -v, --v Level                          number for the log level verbosity
       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging